oslabs-beta/wavejs/README.md

 - Fork the project repo and make a contribution to the code

-  1. For the project repo
+  1. Fork the project repo
   2. Create a feature branch
   3. Commit your changes
   4. Push to your branch